 At the Centre for Ecocities we are focused on helping to create socially just cities that are in balance with nature.
 Key metrics that we use to help inform this transition are the ecological footprint and ‘consumption-based’ greenhouse gas emissions.

-Join us to explore how local governments and their partners can meaningfully engage stakeholders with these important consumption-based sustainability metrics.
+This webinar explored how local governments and their partners can meaningfully engage stakeholders with these important consumption-based sustainability metrics.

 Brad Badelt, Assistant Director, Sustainability, City of Vancouver